-Users should be aware that the confidentiality of the content of messages may be compromised by the applicability of law or policy, by unintended redistribution, or because of the inadequacy of current technologies to protect against unauthorized access.
-Users should exercise extreme caution in using messages to communicate confidential or sensitive matters.
-Kardel's requires all employees to use non-identifiers in all internal and external emails and text messages.
+Users should be aware that the confidentiality of the content of messages may be compromised by the applicability of law or policy, by unintended redistribution, or because of the inadequacy of current

 Kardel reserves the right to access Kardel email and text message records, including those which have been deleted by the user but which may not yet have been deleted centrally.
 In addition, the organization reserves the right to access records where there are reasonable grounds to believe that those records contain information necessary to the proper functioning of the organization's business.
 Such circumstances would include the absence of an employee where it is not reasonable to obtain the employee's consent.
 Wherever practical, employees will be notified promptly when their records have been accessed.